LucasDelfino92/morrowindsharp/mw#.md

 Adds the ability to control spell projectiles while in flight after casting a spell or enchantment, by moving your cursor.

 [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/49232)
-Fixes some the biggest exploits and balance issues in the game.
+Fixes some of the biggest exploits and balance issues in the game.

 [**No Combat Menu**](https://www.nexusmods.com/morrowind/mods/46732)
 Prevents you from accessing your inventory menu, as well as preventing looting containers/corpses, while you are in combat.